Committees

 If you are a member who would like to help review award nominees and grant applicants please contact the committee chair.

-The Student Affairs Committee (SAC), formed in 2005, supports wildlife students and early career professionals (ECP) by engaging students and faculty in Section activities, and emphasizes career-long benefits and opportunities of active membership in The Wildlife Society.
+The Student & Early Career Professional Committee (SAC), formed in 2005, supports wildlife students and early career professionals (ECP) by engaging students and faculty in Section activities, and emphasizes career-long benefits and opportunities of active membership in The Wildlife Society.
 The SAC activities and outreach efforts extend to colleges and universities within the Western Section, regardless of student chapter affiliation or accreditation status, to encourage and foster student and recent graduate involvement in the natural resources field.

 Communications and Outreach Committee